Kevin Mather

 Kevin Mather is an American former professional baseball executive and accountant.
-He is a minority owner of the Seattle Mariners, which he served as the president of from 2014 until 2021.
+He is a minority owner of the Seattle Mariners and served as its president from 2014 until 2021.

 Early life and career

 Mather grew up in Madison, Wisconsin.
 He graduated from the University of Wisconsin–Madison in 1984, earning a Bachelor of Arts in accounting and risk/insurance.
 He worked as a Certified Public Accountant at a firm for five years, before joining the front office of the Minnesota Twins, starting as their director of finance in 1989, and receiving a promotion to vice president in 1992.

 Seattle Mariners

-Mather joined the Seattle Mariners organization in 1996, serving as executive vice president of finance.
+Mather joined the Seattle Mariners organization in 1996, serving as executive vice president of finance and administration.
 He was in charge of overseeing the building of Safeco Field.
 In January 2014, he was selected to succeed Chuck Armstrong as team president.

 In July 2018, a Seattle Times article reported that Mather contributed to creating a hostile workplace environment for women.
 Mather had been the subject of two workplace complaints from female employees in 2009 and 2010.
-In both instances the employees were compensated an undisclosed sum.
+In both instances, the employees were compensated an undisclosed sum.
 The two women eventually left the organization; Mather was retained and promoted.